Thomick/Ordinal-data-clustering/README.md

 - `data`: Contains the datasets used for the experiments.
 - `report`: Contains the report for the project.

-## Data
+## Data and experiments
 The datasets used in the notebooks are located in the `data` folder.
-Here the datasets used for the expeeriments (references for the datasets can be found in the report):
+Here the datasets used for the experiments (licenses for the real-life datasets can be found below in the corresponding sections) can be separated in different categories.
+We detail the generation process and the way they were used for the experiments for Reproducibility purposes.
-- `data/car_evaluation.csv`: Car Evaluation Database.
-- `data/hayes-roth.csv`: Hayes-Roth Database.
-- `data/zoo.csv`: Zoo Database.

-Moreover, the estimation algorithms are tested on synthetic datasets generated specifically for the respective distributions (BOS distribution and GOD distribution).
+### Synthetic datasets
+For the runtime comparisons of our implementation of the AECM algorithm and the original implementation (ordinalClust), the datasets in `data/comparison_curves`.
+These datasets were generated using the notebook `notebooks/experiments_synthetic.ipynb` and the plots for the report are made on the same notebook.
+The seeds are specified in the dataset file (and are exactly the same that are in the notebook currently for both the algorithms estimation and the datasets).
+The R package ordinalClust is used in the scripts on the folder `R/` and uses the exact same datasets for the comparison.
+Moreover, we save the results of the runtimes on the datasets for every value of the number of categories ($m$) and every different curve

+The other experiments on synthetic datasets are also available on the notebook `notebooks/experiments_synthetic.ipynb` and `notebooks/estimation.ipynb`.
+They use data that is generated on the fly for the experiments but since the seeds are fixed the experimences are also reproducible by just running the notebooks.
+We also save the table of the results of the experiments in the `data/synthetic/` folder.

+### Real-life datasets
+The real-life datasets are detailed in the report but can be found in the locations specified in the license.
+We also put the processed datasets in the `data/processed/` folder that can directly be used for clustering.
+The experiments on these datasets can be found in the notebook `notebooks/clustering_datasets.ipynb` and they are all reproducible thanks to the fixed seed.
+The plots and the tables found in the report are all available on the same notebook.

 ## License